-	Drop shipping has become a popular business model, which means that there are many players in the market that make it more challenging to stand out and attract customers.
+Dropshipping companies have become popular, which means that there are many players in the market that make it more challenging to stand out and attract customers.
 In fact, experts predict a 28% increase in market growth from 2020 to 2025, which is a significant increase in competition.

 In general, high-demand products are met with high competition, while low-demand, niche products have less competition but lower profit margins.
 Trying to find a balance as a drop shipping newcomer can be challenging if you’re unfamiliar with doing market research on trends and demographics.

 You may have limited control over product branding and customization, as the products you sell are supplied by a third party, which can impact your ability to differentiate your products and establish your brand identity.

 Since you don’t handle the physical product, it can be challenging to assist customers with product-related issues.
 You often have to rely on your supply chain provider to handle returns and resolve problems.

 Shipping can be a complex process, and with drop shipping, the responsibility of shipping the product to the customer falls on one or more suppliers.

 Delays, lost packages, and incorrect addresses can all lead to customer dissatisfaction, which, as indicated by the previous disadvantage, can lead to problems in themselves.

 Once again, you’re relying on your suppliers to have the products in stock.
 If they run out, you may not be able to fulfill customer orders, which can damage your reputation and customer expectations—even if it’s not technically your fault.